razor-network/oracle-node/README.md

 ### Create Job

-Create new jobs using `creteJob` command.
+Create new jobs using `createJob` command.

 _Note: This command is restricted to "Admin Role"_